yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 # Create a fork of this repository on GitHub

 {% include _includes/cyoa-choices.html option1="Desktop" option2="Command-line" default="Desktop"
-       text="You can engage with GitHub via either an application on your computer, called GitHub Desktop, or through using the CommandLine.
-If you're not used to using the CommandLine, or you just like a user interface, then use the GitHub Desktop." %}
+       text="You can engage with GitHub via either an application on your computer, called GitHub Desktop, or through using the Command-line.
+If you're not used to using the Command-line, or you just like a user interface, then use the GitHub Desktop." %}

 <div class="Desktop" markdown="1">